France lures London bankers with extra expat tax break

 Finance Minister Michel Sapin turned the tables on outgoing British Prime Minister David Cameron, who had offered to "roll out the red carpet" for French firms when Hollande took office in 2012.
 The day after the Brexit vote, Sapin told reporters: "The red carpet can be used both ways".

-Paris is already the biggest centre for many markets in the euro zone, including corporate bond issuance and investment management, with 3.6 trillion euros of assets under management.
+Paris is already the biggest center for many markets in the euro zone, including corporate bond issuance and investment management, with 3.6 trillion euros of assets under management.

-Other financial centres in the 19-country currency bloc got an early start on Paris in lobbying London financial firms ahead of the vote on Britain's EU membership vote last month.
+Other financial centers in the 19-country currency bloc got an early start on Paris in lobbying London financial firms ahead of the vote on Britain's EU membership vote last month.

 Milan is also vying to attract another London-based EU body, the European Medicines Agency.
 Sala said his home city can offer excellent air transport links, cheaper offices and homes, and potential tax incentives.